AndreaPrestia/Felis/README.md

     _logger.LogError(ex, ex.Message);
 }
 ```
-The example above listens for messages available at "test" topic.
+The example above listens for messages available at "test" queue.
 The subscription above is not marked as exclusive, so in case of a message published in queue mode a load
 balancing of subscribers will be adopted by Felis.